pondermatic/kb-support/readme.txt

 * Restrict which tickets an agent can view. i.e. Just those to which they are assigned
 * Group customers within a company
 * Customers can access tickets created by other members of their company
-* Uses templates that allow for easy customisation of front end pages, shortcodes and CSS styles
+* Uses templates that allow for easy customization of front end pages, shortcodes and CSS styles
 * Ajax based ticket submissions provide a powerful, reliable and friendly interface for customers
 * Built in SPAM protection
 * Customer portal enabling access to existing and historic tickets
 * Truly versatile - A bunch of hooks and filters for our developer friends
-* A growing number of [extensions](https://kb-support.com/extensions/) to provide even more functionality and customisation options
+* A growing number of [extensions](https://kb-support.com/extensions/) to provide even more functionality and customization options

 More information can be found at [https://kb-support.com/](https://kb-support.com/).